stackitcloud/stackit-cli/docs/stackit_config_unset.md

       --session-time-limit                   Maximum time before authentication is required again.
 If unset, defaults to 2h --ske-custom-endpoint                  SKE API base URL.
 If unset, uses the default base URL --sqlserverflex-custom-endpoint        SQLServer Flex API base URL.
-If unset, uses the default base URL --verbosity                            Verbosity of the CLI
+If unset, uses the default base URL --token-custom-endpoint                Custom endpoint for the token API, which is used to request access tokens when the service-account authentication is activated
+      --verbosity                            Verbosity of the CLI
 ```